jacob-stein1/se-bch-als-resource-app/README.md

 - Our tests do not run during deployment due to dependency issues.
 However, we can run it during development by calling npm run test.

-- UseEffect getts called during dev.
-Therefore, the back button may appear sooner.
-We solved this in dev branch by using dynamic routes.
-Then, reroute to previous page when user clicks back button. <br><br>
+- UseEffect gets called twice during dev.
+Therefore, the back button may appear sooner, cause the page title not to render correctly.
+Useeffect is not a good option.
+Thus, we solved this in dev branch by using dynamic routes.
+It reroute to previous page when user clicks back button. <br><br>

 This is the back button